ToastmastersLee/Docs/NDP100/UserManual/Q-NEX Networked Digital Podium NDP100 User Manual-v3.md

    Due to the NDP100 [Unified Power Switch](#Unified Power Switch) power management strategy, simply unlocking the Touch Panel and turning on the NDP100 main power will automatically power on the corresponding devices.

-7. Use the **up / down** buttons on the tabletop, to elevate the Digital Podium's display to the desired angle.
+7. Use the **UP / DWON** buttons on the tabletop, to elevate the Digital Podium's display to the desired angle.

    <img src="./img/note.png"  /> **Note**:

-   If the display screen doesn't raise when pressing "Up," ensure the sliding cover is fully to the left.
+   If the interactive pend display screen doesn't raise when pressing "UP," ensure the sliding cover is fully to the left.

 ## 3.3 Connecting IFPs to NDP100